michalmonday/xohw23-121/docs/flute_modifications.md

 This can be seen in the [GPR_RegFile.bsv](https://github.com/michalmonday/Flute/blob/continuous_monitoring/src_Core/RegFiles/GPR_RegFile.bsv) file.

 Wanting to read some register values in real time, initially we added more read ports to the RegFile module.
 As described in the [old_way_of_accessing_general_purpose_registers.md](old/old_way_of_accessing_general_purpose_registers.md), this introduced a lot of inefficiency (and increased Vivado compilation time by over 2 times).
-Instead we decided to monitor the write port of the GPR file and created a "shadow" version of it in the CMS module, meaning that each write to the original GPR file would do the same change to the "shadow" copy in the CMS, resulting in 2 identical files.
+Instead we decided to monitor the write port of the GPR file and created a "shadow" version of it in the Continuous Monitoring System (CMS) module, meaning that each write to the original GPR file would do the same change to the "shadow" copy in the CMS, resulting in 2 identical files.

 Modifications involved making the following changes to the [mkGPR_RegFile](https://github.com/michalmonday/Flute/blob/continuous_monitoring/src_Core/RegFiles/GPR_RegFile.bsv) module.